More than 1,200 sexual assault survivors helped since 2023.

 What is First-Degree Sexual Assault?

-Some states separate sexual assault crimes into degrees.
 When it comes to criminal offenses, a degree of a crime is the severity of the offense and is determined by the circumstances surrounding the crime along with the offender.
-First-degree sexual assault is deemed the most severe type of sexual assault, and states reserve the harshest punishment for it compared with second-degree, third-degree, and fourth-degree sexual assault crimes.

 Most states that separate sexual assault crimes into degrees included rape as first-degree sexual assault.
-Sexual assault against children is also considered first-degree sexual assault, although many state legislative codes contain specific statutes for sexual crimes against children.
+Sexual assault against children is also typically considered first-degree sexual assault, although many state legislative codes contain specific statutes for sexual crimes against children.

 Remember, all states set their own laws for sexual assault.
 One state that separates sexual assault crimes into degrees in its criminal code is Alaska.
 First-degree sexual assault in Alaska is defined as rape (sexual penetration), attempted rape that resulted in an injury, or rape where the perpetrator held a certain status over the victim or where the victim could not give consent due to mental incapacity or being unaware of the sexual act.